armpitMFG/OSSM-Parts/OSSM v2 AIO PCB Backpack Mod/README.md

 ## [Print Files](Files/)
  - All parts are intended to print in the provided file orientation (as seen in slicer preview below)
-   - Auto-orient may position "Backpack - Cap" incorrectly
+   - Auto-orient may position parts incorrectly
  - Variation available for covered RJ45 port (Useful if you have a wireless remote)
  - There may be various design tricks that take advantage of 0.2mm layer height in this default orientation

 ## Bill Of Materials
 ![](Images/Photos/Parts1.jpg)

-  - 3x M3x20 Socket Head Cap Screw
+  - 2x M3x20 (M3x25 Max) Socket Head Cap Screw
   - 4x M3x12 Socket Head Cap Screw
     - (Slightly longer is fine)
-  - 7x M3 Nut
+  - 6x M3 Nut
     - (4 are from original cover)
-  - (FUTURE) cable strain relief add-on
+  - (Optional) cable strain relief add-on
     - 2x M3x12
     - 2x M3 Nut